jmduarte/phys141/assignments/assignment3/assignment3.md

 (b) [30 points] Run the $N$-body simulation for a modified Plummer distribution where you set initially all velocities to zero.

-In your chosen time units, how long does it take to collapse and reacha  new steady state?
+In your chosen time units, how long does it take to collapse and reach a new steady state?

 Plot the kinetic, potential, and total energy versus time.